-La Rochelle B&B is an over 100-year-old restored Victorian house in the centre of historic Wellington.
+La Rochelle is an over a 100-year-old restored Victorian house in the centre of historic Wellington.

-The house comprises five en-suite rooms, each with a private entrance and individually decorated with antique furniture and only the highest quality bedding.
+The house comprises three en-suite rooms, each with a private entrance and individually decorated with antique furniture and high-quality bedding.

 Wellington hosts a very interesting history and La Rochelle is fortunate to be part of the romantic bygone years of late 1800.